learn-co-curriculum/java-chained-conditional/README.md

 An `if` statement can also be followed by an `else if` statement.
 When an `else if` statement follows an `if`, the `else if` allows us to specify another condition whenever the conditional clause of the `if` statement is not true.
-It is similar to an `else` in that it is not required to follow an `if` statement but differs in that it has another conditional clause attached to it.
-Let's alter our code to this:
-An `if` statement can also be followed by an `else if` statement.
-When an `else if` statement follows an `if`, the `else if` allows us to specify another condition whenever the conditional clause of the `if` statement is not true.
 It is similar to an `else` in that an `if` does not need to be followed by an `else if`.
 The syntax would look something like this: